pythononwheels/pow_devel/README.md

 > Designed for simplicity, happiness and Quick results!

 As simple to use as possible.
 Everything you always need on board.
-Batteries included! (tornado Webserver, SQLite DB, NoSQL DBs: tinyDB, ElasticSearch, MongoDB following next) Non intrusive!
+Batteries included! (tornado Webserver, SQLite DB, NoSQL DBs: tinyDB, MongoDB, MongoDB Atlas Service) Non intrusive!
 You can always escape and go RAW.

+## Newly implemented:

+* MongoDB support (Transactions usable with Mongo >4)
+* MongoDB Atlas support for even quicker start in the cloud
+* Observer for Models (Like ActiveRedcord.
+Just add a class Named: ModelNameObserver.
+Will be found and used by convention)
+* Added Dirty Model support (like ActiveRecord).
+Track changes, Show, rollback.

 ## Strong Foundation: